-By December 2016, over 85,000 people from across the globe had visited the Access Agriculture website to watch and download farmer training videos.
-To find out what visitors to the website do with the videos a global on-line survey was conducted.
-The 953 respondents came from 102 countries, mainly from Africa (63%), Asia-Pacific (23%), and the Americas (6%).
+By December 2018, over 200,000 people from across the globe have visited the Access Agriculture website to watch and download farmer training videos.
+To find out what visitors to the website do with the videos a global on-line survey was conducted in 2015.
+The 953 respondents came from 102 countries, mainly from Africa (63%), Asia-Pacific (23%), and the Americas (6%)

 Most users watch the videos on the site, followed by about a third who download them.

 Respondents use the videos to train themselves (45%), farmers (38%), colleagues (21%), students (15%) and for “other” uses (9%).

 Those most likely to use the videos in farmer training are: national or local NGOs (53%), followed by farmer organisations (47%), radio & TV broadcasters (45%), and government extension (43%).

 Nearly all (79%) of the respondents find the videos and the website useful, and they tend to use the videos for training two to five times a year.